-A festival dedicated to the Edo period, the Kanda Matsuri is one of the most celebrated festivals in Tokyo.
+A festival dedicated to the Edo era of Japan, the Kanda Matsuri is one of the most celebrated festivals in Tokyo.
 Every odd year (the next being 2021), Tokyoites come together to honour three deities: Daikokuten, Ebisu, and Taira no Masakado.
 Stunning shrines are paraded through the streets throughout the festival, flanked by dancers, drummers, and massive floats.

 - Dates: Saturday & Sunday closest to May 15th (every odd year).